-Roughly an average DIY website can cost you from 200-250$ to $1k and higher
+Roughly an average DIY website can cost you from 200-250$ higher

 Prices can fly up to the sky of course, depending on what type of website you want and how you want it to be managed.

-The costs draft here is different.
-In Drupal everything depends strongly on what type of website do you build and what features you want here to be included.
+The cost draft here is different.
+In Drupal, everything depends strongly on what type of website do you build and what features you want here to be included.

 A simple ‘constructing a website part’ can take you from 5,000-6,000$ to 20,000$ and higher.
 A standard Drupal project which takes 6-8 weeks for development may cost from 20,000$ to 40,000$ and higher.
 Monthly maintenance can vary from 500$ to 1,000$ and higher.